Terms and conditions of sale

 1. Definitions

 1.3.
-“Contract”: agreement on the sale of goods and services concluded between the Customer and MSE.
+“Contract”: agreement on the sale of goods and/or services concluded between the Client and MSE.

 1.5.
-“Confidential Information”: Any information or data (technical or otherwise) and any know-how, regardless of form, format or medium, which relates to MSE’s activities, services or products and which the latter makes available to the Customer within the framework of the Contract.
+“Confidential Information”: All information or data (technical or otherwise) and all know-how, regardless of their form, format, and medium, concerning MSE’s activities, services, or products, which MSE makes available to the Client within the framework of the Contract.

 1.6.
-“Force majeure”: Any circumstances beyond MSE’s reasonable control which it could not reasonably foresee in their occurrence or consequences and which prevent it from properly performing its obligations to the Customer.
+“Force Majeure”: All circumstances external to and independent of MSE’s reasonable will, which MSE could not reasonably foresee in their occurrence or consequences, and which prevent it from properly fulfilling its obligations towards the Client.

 1.7.
-“Meta System” means Meta System S.p.A., a company incorporated under Italian law, having its registered office in Italy at Via T. Galimberti 5, 42124 Reggio Emilia.
-Galimberti 5, 42124 Reggio Emilia, registered under number 00271730350 – N°R.E.A.120639, reachable at dpo@metasystem.it / privacy@metasystem.it.
+“Meta System”: Meta System S.p.A., a company incorporated under Italian law, with its registered office in Italy, Via T. Galimberti 5, 42124 Reggio Emilia, registered under number 00271730350 – N°R.E.A.120639, reachable at the email address dpo@metasystem.it / privacy@metasystem.it.

 1.8.
-“Phonocar” means Phonocar S.p.A., a company incorporated under Italian law, having its registered office in Italy, Via F.lli Cervi, 167c – 42124 Reggio Emilia (RE), registered under the number 00421600354, which can be reached at the e-mail address info@phonocar.be.
+“Phonocar”: Phonocar S.p.A., a company incorporated under Italian law, with its registered office in Italy, Via F.lli Cervi, 167c – 42124 Reggio Emilia (RE), registered under number 00421600354, reachable at the email address info@phonocar.be.

 1.9.
-“MSE”: Mobile Systems Europe S.R.L., a company offering geolocation products and services for sale, having its registered office at Boulevard du Jubilé 71 bte 3, B-1080 Brussels, registered with the B.C.E. under number 0879.633.414, Tel.
+“MSE”: Mobile Systems Europe S.R.L., a company offering products and services for sale, particularly geolocation services, with its registered office at Boulevard du Jubilé 71 bte 3 in B-1080 Brussels, registered with the B.C.E. under number 0879.633.414., Tel.
 Phone number : +32 (0)2 223 08 63, e-mail : info@mseurope.be / Bank account number : BE86 0014 8134 0550 / Insurance company : AG Insurance / nr.
-From the police: 99578477.
+Police: 99578477.

 1.10.
 “Party”: MSE or the Customer (together the “Parties”).

 2.5.
 The person placing the order is assumed to be authorized to do so.
-It is always jointly and severally liable for payment of the invoice relating to the order.
+It is always jointly and severally liable for the payment of the invoice relating to the order.

 2.7.
 In the case of special offers for several goods or services, ordering part of these goods or services does not entitle the customer to benefit from the special offer.
 The goods and/or services are then supplied at the rates in force when the order is registered.

 3.2.
-MSE’s general terms and conditions of service apply to service contracts.
+MSE’s General Terms of Service apply to service provision contracts.

 3.6.
 The fact that MSE does not avail itself at a given time of the present general conditions and/or of a breach by the other party can in no way be interpreted as a waiver of the right to avail itself of them at a later date.

-4. Rates
+4. Prices

 4.5.
-Promotions and special offers are only valid while stocks last.
+Promotions and special offers are valid only while stocks last.

 4.6.
 In the event that MSE incurs expenses, it will inform the customer and provide him with the supporting documents and the corresponding invoice on request.
-The customer may then pay the amounts due in euros.
+The Client may then pay the amounts due in euros.

 4.7.
 The methods of payment accepted by MSE are those offered by the online store and vary according to the customer’s profile.
 Additional charges may apply to certain payment methods.
 If this is the case, it will be indicated during the payment process.

-– there is a suspicion of bad faith or intent to defraud;
+• there is a suspicion of bad faith or intent to defraud;

-– there is a suspicion of abuse of the right of withdrawal;
+• there is a suspicion of abuse of the right of withdrawal;

 5.2.
 MSE’s invoices are payable to MSE’s head office address within 7 days net (from the date the invoice is sent).
 The date of receipt of the invoice cannot be used as a pretext for postponing the due date.
-Unless otherwise agreed, these invoices are payable in cash, without discount or payment terms.
+Unless otherwise agreed, these invoices are payable in cash, without discount or payment facilities.

 5.5.
-Total or partial non-payment on the due date of any sum due under the contract will, without prior formal notice and without prejudice to the possible application of article 14, result in the suspension of the delivery of goods to the Customer.
+Total or partial failure to pay any sum due under the contract by the due date will result, without prior notice and without prejudice to the possible application of Article 14, in the suspension of the delivery of goods to the Client.

 5.9.
 The Customer expressly authorizes MSE to subcontract all or part of the contract.